ENIGMA-git/ENIGMA-CNV/README.md

 # Description, ENIGMA-CNV
 This repository contains protocols for CNV calling and sMRI processing for the ENIGMA-CNV working group.

+# Getting started
+We recommend to clone this entire repository using ``git clone.``

+Following that, please follow the overall instructions in: _Instructions_ENIGMA-CNV-WG_v2.2.pdf_.

 # CNV calling
 This folder includes easy-to-use scripts for calling and filtering CNVs with PennCNV (Wang et al 2007, DOI: 10.1101/gr.6861907) and visualizion of CNVs of interest with iPsychCNV (https://github.com/mbertalan/iPsychCNV/).